 A CT (computerised tomography) scan uses x-rays and a computer to create a detailed picture of an area inside the body.
 The procedure is painless and takes about 30 minutes.
 Before the scan, you will be given an iodine contrast dye to make the scan pictures clearer.

-The pathologist can then determine if the tumour is mesothelioma and, if so, the type of mesothelioma cells present.
-Mesothelioma is usually classified according to the appearance of the cells (although in about 25% of cases, no classification has been recorded):
+The pathologist looks for cell changes to work out if the tumour is mesothelioma and, if so, the type of mesothelioma cells present.
+Mesothelioma is usually classified according to how the cells look under a microscope (although in about 27% of cases, the classification is unknown).

-Ways to take a biopsy for mesothelioma
+Ways to take a biopsy

 Video-assisted thoracoscopic surgery (VATS)

-To get a tissue sample from the lining of the abdomen (peritoneum).
-You will be given a general anaesthetic, then a thin tube with a light and camera will be inserted through small cuts on your abdomen.
-Tissue samples can be removed through the tube and sent to a laboratory for analysis.
-Fluid that has built up in the abdomen can be drained during the laparoscopy.
+This is used to get a tissue sample from the lining of the abdomen (peritoneum).
+You will be given a general anaesthetic, then a thin tube with a light and camera will be inserted through small cuts made in your abdomen.
+Tissue samples can be removed through the tube and sent to a laboratory for testing.

 CT-guided core biopsy

-You will have a local anaesthetic, and a hollow needle will be inserted through the skin to remove a thin core of tissue from the lining of the lungs or abdomen with a needle that has a tip for cutting out tissue.
+You will have a local anaesthetic, and a hollow needle will be inserted through the skin to remove a thin core of tissue from the lining of the lungs or abdomen.
 A CT scan will be used to guide the needle into position.

 Diagnosis from fluid samples

 The main test to stage mesothelioma is a CT scan.
 You may have had a CT scan earlier when mesothelioma was suspected, or during a CT-guided core biopsy.
-If this CT scan showed advanced disease, a further CT scan may not be necessary.
+If that CT scan showed advanced disease, a further CT scan may not be necessary.

 Tests before surgery